Arthur D. Howden Smith

 Arthur Douglas Howden Smith (1887–1945) was an American historian and novelist.

 Life

 Smith was born in New York.
-In 1907, he joined the Internal Macedonian Revolutionary Organization (VMRO) in Sofia.
+In 1907, at the suggestion of writer Albert Sonnichsen, he got in touch with the Internal Macedonian Revolutionary Organization (VMRO), traveled to the Balkans, and spent two months illegally in the region of Nevrokop, eastern Macedonia, with an armed band of the Organization.
 His experiences he recounted in 1908 in the book Fighting the Turk in the Balkans, describing the revolutionary struggle in Macedonia.
 On returning to the United States, Smith became a reporter for the newspaper the New York Evening Post.

 Work

 Smith began writing by contributing fiction to pulp magazines; his main market was Adventure.
 Smith also wrote fiction for Blue Book.

 For Adventure, Smith wrote sea stories about the adventures of Captain McConaughy.
 There were also historical swashbucklers about a Viking, Swain, living in Medieval Orkney and engaged in a terrible feud with the witch Frakork and her blood-thirsty grandson Olvir Rosta – which Smith based on historical information provided by the Orkneyinga saga.
 The Swain saga has since been reprinted in four volumes by DMR Books.